Fujifilm X100F vs Canon M100

-The Fujifilm X100F and the Canon EOS M100 are two digital cameras that were announced, respectively, in January 2017 and August 2017.
+The Fujifilm X100F and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2017.
 The X100F is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (24 percent) than the Fujifilm X100F.
 In this context, it is worth noting that neither the X100F nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the M100 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the X100F gets 390 shots out of its NP-W126S battery, while the M100 can take 295 images on a single charge of its LP-E12 power pack.
 The power pack in the X100F can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.